All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Average waist circumference reduction 7.1 inches 5.3 inches

 Tirzepatide outperforms semaglutide at every threshold.
 The gap is most striking at the higher weight loss levels: 56% of tirzepatide patients lost 20% or more, compared to 32% of semaglutide patients.
-That is nearly double the response rate for transformative weight loss.
+That's nearly double the response rate for significant weight loss.

 Side Effect Comparison